neuronsimulator/nrn/neuron/neuron/classes/parnet.rst

         This is deprecated.
 Use :meth:`ParallelNetManager.register_cell` .

-        If the gid exists on this machine the obexpr is executed in a statement equivalent to pnm.cells.append(obexpr).
+        If the gid exists on this machine the obexpr is executed in a statement equivalent to :code:`pnm.cells.append(obexpr)`.
 Obexpr should be something like
         \ :code:`"new Pyramid()"` or any function that returns a cell object.
 Valid "real" cell objects should have a connect2target method and a synlist synapse list field just as the types used by the NetGUI builder.